klauseduard/under-over-models/chapters/09-ai-people-theory-practice.md

 AI integration can enable a redefinition of traditional roles, potentially making them more dynamic.
 By automating routine tasks, AI may allow employees to shift focus towards more strategic or creative work aspects.
 For instance, customer service representatives might transition from handling basic inquiries (potentially handled by chatbots) to resolving more complex issues requiring empathy and problem-solving.
 Similarly, in fields like finance or marketing, AI might take over some data analysis and reporting, allowing professionals to concentrate more on strategic decision-making or campaign development.
 Alongside the evolution of existing roles, AI integration is leading to the creation of new roles (e.g., data scientists, machine learning engineers, AI ethicists, AI trainers) reflecting specialized skills needed to develop, implement, and govern AI technologies.

+Recent research on human-AI teaming has highlighted the need to view AI not merely as tools but as potential team members that collaborate with humans to accomplish shared goals (Berretta et al., 2023).
+This human-centered perspective recognizes that effective integration requires understanding both human factors (trust, cognitive load, attitudes) and technological capabilities in designing collaborative work systems.
+Rather than simply substituting human labor, the most effective AI implementations complement human capabilities and create synergies that transform the nature of roles.

-The following diagrams illustrate three common models of human-AI collaboration emerging in organizations:
+The following diagrams illustrate three common models of human-AI collaboration emerging in organizations, which align with patterns identified in recent research on human-AI teaming (Berretta et al., 2023):

 ```mermaid
 graph LR